 Tax optimization makes you richer: Like I said above, U.S. tax code gives lots of tax breaks to encourage retirement saving, and I love knowing that I’m taking advantage of these.
 At my job I can save in a HSA (yes, an HSA can be used to save for retirement!) and I can see right on my paystub that less taxes are withheld because of my HSA contribution.
 It feels like the tax code sets me up for this goal of maxing out my tax advantaged savings, and I get excited when I can hit that target.

 Financial empowerment: This is the biggie: doing my own taxes makes me feel like I’m the sort of person who knows how to handle their finances.
 Empowerment is not some woo-woo thing left behind in the 1970’s.
 When I first did my own taxes I knew how to balance my checkbook and not much else.
 I had exposure to “finance” in some of my college classes in economics, but this was more about corporations and financial markets.
 After that long spring afternoon in college, with IRS publications and notepads spread all around, I started to read newspaper articles about personal finance and make connections to things I’d seen on my own tax return.
 Later I got into reading personal finance blogs, where I learned about techniques I could apply to my own situation.
 Bit by bit, knowledge accrues.
-You start to understand who knows what they’re talking about and who is repeating something that sounds fancy but is actually stupid.
+You start to understand who knows what they’re talking about vs who is repeating something that sounds fancy but is actually stupid (you know the type…all hat and no cattle).

 Some people just don’t want to bother with tax prep, and I get that, but I still think everyone should learn how taxes work.
 Your life situation and the tax code change over time, and building up your knowledge lets you make good decisions along the way.